itsrofly/web-agent/README.md

 To run the application:

-1. Start the web driver using Docker Compose:
+1. Start the Remote WebDriver using Docker Compose (Recommended):
 ```bash
 docker compose up -d
 ```